likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario2/02-RadosGW_configuration.md

 ceph_rgw_docker_extra_env: "-e RGW_ZONE=dc1 -e RGW_ZONEGROUP=production"
 ```

-Once modified we have to run the site-docker playbook again for DC1:
+Once modified we have to run the site-docker playbook again for DC1.
+However all changes mentioned above are exclusively related rgw.
+In this case the **-l** option can be used to limit the playbook execution to rgws hostgroup.

 ```
 # cd /root/dc1/ceph-ansible/
-# ansible-playbook site-docker.yml
+# ansible-playbook -i inventory site-docker.yml -l rgws
 ```

 ## Configure RGWs in DC2